RudrakshKashyap/cp/Initialization.md

 Node newNode(3);
 mp[3] = newNode; //map will store the copy of the newNode, modifying map[3] will not modify newNode
 ```
+* If the key does not exist in the map:
+	* mp[key] inserts a new key-value pair into the map.
+	* The value is default-constructed (if non pointer type,this is why default constuction is important of struct or class).
+	* The size of the map increases by 1.